-Ψο,: =ο, :οο,οο ::ο : +-,, Weighted Average Maturity (1) 32 Days Average Monthly Yield, on a simple basis 1.5514% Weighted Average Maturity (2) 89 Days Average Weighted Average Maturity (1) 33 Days Net Asset Value 1.000027 Average Weighted Average Maturity (2) 96 Days Total Number of Participants 920 Definition of Weighted Average Matur ity (1) & (2) Management Fee on Invested Balance 0.06% (1) This weighted average maturity calculation uses the SEC maturity for any floating rate instrument held in the port Interest Distributed \$12,434,921.82 average maturity for the pool.
-This Rule specifies that a paid in 397 calendar days or less shall be deemed to hav variable rate instrument to be Management Fee Collected \$461,801.46 remaining until the next readjustment of the interest rate. , , , , % of Portfolio Invested Beyond 1 Year 8.69% (2) This weighted average maturity calculation uses the fin instruments held in the portfolio to calculate the weighted Standard & Poor's Current Rating AAAm The maximum management fee authorized for the TexS' basis points.
-This fee may be waived in full or in part in the discretion of the TexSTAR Rates reflect historical information and are not an indic cation of future performance. co-administrators at any time as provided for in the Te xSTAR Information Statement.
++-,,, 9 + - , , - Weighted Average Maturity (1) 32 Days Average Monthly Yield, on a simple basis 1.5514% Weighted Average Maturity (2) 89 Days Average Weighted Average Maturity (1) 33 Days Net Asset Value 1.000027 Average Weighted Average Maturity (2) 96 Days Total Number of Participants 920 Definition of Weighted Average Maturi ity (1) & (2) Management Fee on Invested Balance 0.06% (1) This weighted average maturity calculation uses the SEC tfolio to determine the weighted a variable rate instrument to be Interest Distributed \$12,434,921.82 average maturity for the pool.
+This Rule specifies that a paid in 397 calendar days or less shall be deemed to have Management Fee Collected \$461,801.46 remaining until the next readjustment of the interest rate.
+7 1 % of Portfolio Invested Beyond 1 Year 8.69% (2) This weighted average maturity calculation uses the final instruments held in the portfolio to calculate the weighted a Standard & Poor's Current Rating AAAm The maximum management fee authorized for the TexST basis points.
+This fee may be waived in full or in part in Rates reflect historical information and are not an indi cation of future performance. co-administrators at any time as provided for in the TexSTAR Information Statem